SIGN: Safety-Aware Image-Goal Navigation for Autonomous Drones via Reinforcement Learning: Experiments

 \subsection{Reliability Analysis of Safety Module}

 Obstacle avoidance is guided by the collision predictor $Q_c$ that is trained together with the navigation policy.
-Training data comes from raw depth images in the Habitat simulator.
-To further evaluate its robustness and joint performance with the PX4 flight control system, repeated obstacle avoidance experiments were conducted in Gazebo simulation with pole obstacles.
+To further evaluate its robustness and joint performance with the PX4 flight control system, repeated obstacle avoidance experiments were conducted in Gazebo with pole obstacles.
 The simulation environment is provided by XTDrone~\cite{xtdrone}, as shown in Fig.~\ref{fig:OA}(a).
-Gazebo simulator can be seamlessly integrated with PX4 to closely approximate real-life flight dynamics.
+Gazebo simulator can be integrated with PX4 to closely approximate real-life flight dynamics.

 We define a set of start and goal locations, and for each start-goal pair, 10 repeated point-to-point flight trials are conducted.
 The PX4 controller receives reference commands: angular velocity $v_{ang}$ and forward linear velocity $v_{lin}$.
 The reference $v_{lin}$ is set as $0.25~m/s$, which matches the maximal speed during ImageNav.
 The reference $v_{ang}$ is computed based on the yaw deviation between the current orientation and the direction toward the goal.
 In Fig.~\ref{fig:OA}(b), the blue square indicates the start point, the red circle denotes the end point, and black disks are obstacles.
 A trial is considered successful if the drone reaches within $1~m$ of the goal without any collision.
 This setup allows us to evaluate the effectiveness of the proposed action correction mechanism.